gonneman/gonneman.github.io/_pages/research.md

 - Bosonic ghostbusting -- The bosonic ghost vertex algebra admits a logarithmic module category with rigid fusion
 - The tensor structure on the representation category of the $$\mathcal{W}_p$$ triplet algebra

 While categories of modules over vertex algebras will not be modular tensor categories, if the vertex algebra is not rational, they still admit many rich structures that generalise those of modular tensor categories.
 Recent work of mine shows that categories of modules over vertex algebras admit a duality structure called Grothendieck-Verdier duality.
-Exploring the implications of this duality structure is one of the main aims of a Humboldt Fellowship project that I am currently undertaking at Hamburg University.
+Exploring the implications of this duality structure was one of the main aims of a recent Humboldt Fellowship project that I undertook at Hamburg University.

 - Duality structures for module categories of vertex operator algebras and the Feigin Fuchs boson
 - Grothendieck-Verdier duality in categories of bimodules and weak module functors